hplt-project/OpusTrainer/README.md

   - until dirty 5 # use `inf` to mean until forever

 modifiers:
-- uppercase 0.05 # Apply uppercase randomly to 0.05% of sentences.
+- UpperCase: 0.05 # Apply uppercase randomly to 0.05% of sentences.
 Use 0 to disable
-- titlecase 0.05 # Apply titlecase randomly to 0.05% of sentences.
+- TitleCase: 0.05 # Apply titlecase randomly to 0.05% of sentences.
 Use 0 to disable
+#- tags: 0.08 # Requires dataset augmented with alignment info, appended to the
+  #  num_tags: 6
+  #  custom_detok_src: null # Null value for the src detokenizer
+  #  custom_detok_trg: zh

 seed: 1111
 trainer: /path/to/trainer/run.py